turingschool/backend-curriculum-site/module2/projects/blogger.md

 #### Back to the Template

-Refresh your browser and we still have the "Template is Missing" error.
+Refresh your browser and we still have the same missing template error.
 Create the file `app/views/articles/show.html.erb` and add this code:

 ```erb
 <h1><%= @article.title %></h1>